wso2/docker-is/README.md

-# Docker Resources for WSO2 Identity Server
+# Docker Resources for WSO2 Identity And Access Management

 This repository contains following Docker resources:

-- WSO2 Identity Server Dockerfile
+- Per profile Docker resources of WSO2 Identity Server and Analytics v5.8.x for Alpine, CentOS, Ubuntu
-- WSO2 Identity Server Analytics Dockerfile
+- Docker Compose resources to evaluate most common Identity And Access Management (IAM) deployment patterns

-- Docker Compose files to evaluate most common deployment profiles
+Per profile Docker resources for WSO2 Identity Server and Analytics help you build generic Docker images for deploying the corresponding product servers in containerized environments.
+Each Docker image includes the JDK, the relevant product distribution and a collection of utility libraries.
+Configurations, custom JDBC drivers other than the default MySQL JDBC driver provided, extensions and other deployable artifacts are designed to be provided via volume mounts to the containers spawned.

-The Identity Server and Identity Server Analytics Dockerfiles build generic Docker images for deploying Identity Server and Identity Server Analytics in containerized environments.
-It includes the JDK, product distributions and a collection of utility libraries.
-Configurations, JDBC driver, extensions and other deployable artifacts are designed to be provided via Docker volume mounts.
+Docker Compose files have been created according to the most common IAM deployment patterns available for allowing users to quickly evaluate product features along side their co-operate IAM requirements.
+The Compose files make use of per profile Docker images of WSO2 Identity Server and Analytics and MySQL.

-Docker Compose file has been created according to most common Identity Server deployment profiles for allowing users to evaluate product features to meet their co-operate identity and access management requirements.
-The Docker Compose files make use of the per-profile Docker images of WSO2 Identity Server and Identity Server Analytics and MySQL Docker image.
+**Change log** from previous v5.8.0.1 release: [View Here](CHANGELOG.md)